Installation and setup instructions

 Option 1: Install from PyPI (Recommended)

-.
+The easiest way to install Doglang is via Python's package manager pip.
 This option installs Doglang globally so you can run it from the command line anywhere.

 Requirements